Neukirchen an der Enknach parish church, 2009

 - There are a total of 1 128 pipes in the organ.

-Air system:
+Wind system:

-- The mood is modified mid-tone.
+- The temperament is modified meantone.

 Disposition